-6 Monitoring and review
+5 Monitoring and review

-- 6.1 The day-to-day monitoring of this policy is the responsibility of the Inclusion Manager or relevant Phase Leader. - 6.2 The Headteacher will report to the governors annually summarising the value of adult volunteer helpers to the children. - 6.2 This policy will be reviewed by the governing body every three years, or earlier if considered necessary.
+- 5.1 The day-to-day monitoring of this policy is the responsibility of the Inclusion Manager or relevant Phase Leader. - 5.2 This policy will be reviewed by the governing body every three years, or earlier if considered necessary.

-Signed:

-Date:Autumn 24
+Signed: Date: Autumn 24